sigilbyte/openrouter-discord-chatbot/README.md

 ![bot settings](assets/images/image-2.png)
     - Click 'Reset Token' to generate your `DISCORD_BOT_TOKEN`:
     ![bot token](assets/images/image-3.png)

-## configure the .env
-in your dotenv file, you will need to set the following variables:
-- `OPENROUTER_API_KEY`: Your OpenRouter API key
-- `DISCORD_BOT_TOKEN`: the bot token you have created in the Discord Developer Portal

 ## how to use the bot
 after setting up your bot in the discord developer portal, open the **Install link** you copied earlier to add the bot to your server.